-For MCCA and MPCA, the reduced dimension $R_1$ and $R_2$ were chosen as same number, and then we fixed $R_3$ as two.
-The all computations were done by the software \texttt{R} (ver 3.6) \citep{R_core_team}.
-MPCA was implemented by the function \texttt{mpca} from the package \texttt{rTensor} and the implementation of MCCA, PCA and CCA are available at \url{https://github.com/yoshikawa-kohei/MCCA}.
+For MCCA and MPCA, the reduced dimensions $R_1$ and $R_2$ were chosen as the same number, and then we fixed $R_3$ as two.
+All computations were performed by the software \texttt{R} (ver.
+3.6) \citep{R_core_team}.
+In the initialization of MCCA, solving the quadratic programming problem was carried out using the function \texttt{ipop} in the package \texttt{kernlab}.
+MPCA was implemented as the function \texttt{mpca} in the package \texttt{rTensor}.
+The implementations of MCCA, PCA, and CCA are available at \url{https://github.com/yoshikawa-kohei/MCCA}.

-To assess the performances of the methods, we calculated the reconstruction error rate (RER) under the same compression ratio (CR).
-The RER is defined by
+To assess their performances, we calculated the reconstruction error rate (RER) under the same compression ratio (CR).
+RER is defined by

 where $\widetilde{\mathcal{X}} = [\widetilde{\mathcal{X}}_{(1)},\widetilde{\mathcal{X}}_{(2)}, \dots, \widetilde{\mathcal{X}}_{(G)}]$ is the aggregated dataset of reconstructed tensors $\widetilde{\mathcal{X}}_{(g)} = [\tilde{\mathcal{X}}_{(g)1},\tilde{\mathcal{X}}_{(g)2},\dots, \tilde{\mathcal{X}}_{(g)N_g}]$ for $g=1,2, \dots, G$ and $\| \mathcal{X} \|_F$ is the norm of a tensor $\mathcal{X} \in \mathbb{R}^{P_1 \times P_2 \times \dots \times P_M}$ computed by